top1944/duckuments/docs/15_contrib/60_contributing_to_docs.md

 To deploy the documentation, jump into the `DUCKUMENTS/duckuments-dist` directory.

 Run the command `git branch`.
-If it doesn't say that you are on the branch `gh-pages`, then one of the steps before was done incorrectly.
+If the out does not say that you are on the branch `gh-pages`, then one of the steps before was done incorrectly.

     $ cd $DUCKUMENTS/duckuments-dist